Tutul33/MicroeerviceApp/README.md

   # Inventory-https://github.com/Tutul33/InvApi-Microservice
   # Order-https://github.com/Tutul33/OrderAPI-Microservice
   There are several upcoming modules which will be integrated later.
+  The project structure will be:-
+   Root:-
+       -Frontend
+       -Gateway
+       -Admin
+       -Inventory
+       -Order
+       -docker-compose.yml
 # Tools and Technologies
   # ASP.NET Core for building microservices.
   # Docker for containerization.